Prince Arthur,

 As noted above the Duke had many associations with Canada and was Governor General of Canada from 1911 to 1916, but his association with the country predates that.

-Rose A Belle writes: "I have recently discovered a picture of Prince Arthur during a hunting expedition in 1872 near Otter Lake, Quebec.
+Rose A Belle wrote: "I have discovered a picture of Prince Arthur during a hunting expedition in 1872 near Otter Lake, Quebec.
 My great grandfather, Francois Lavigne, was the cook on the expedition and is pictured crouching over a deer next to Prince Arthur."
 Aug10

 The Duke of Connaught in Malta